nus-cs2103-AY2425S1/ip/docs/README.md

 ![Lama Ui Display](Ui.png)

-**Lama** is a *SMART* chatbot that assists you in managing your daily tasks.
+**Lama** is a *SMART* chatbot designed to help you efficiently manage your daily tasks.

-The GUI version of Lama makes it easier to interact with the bot using simple commands for task management.
+The GUI version of Lama simplifies task management by enabling you to interact with the bot using simple, intuitive commands.

 ---